ejimz/demo-consul-aws/README.md

 The Vault cluster will use Consul as storage backend.

 By default the clusters are created with 3 EC2 instances each, we recommend 3 or 5 instances in order to maintain the quorum in the cluster.
-We create 1 Autoscaling group for each cluster in order to ensure the instance number created and also share the instances between the availability zones enabled in our VPC subnets.
+We create 1 Autoscaling group for each cluster in order to ensure the number of instances created and also share the instances between the availability zones enabled in our VPC subnets.

 With the Auto Scaling Group we ensure the high availability of the clusters, sharing the instances between the availability zones enabled in our VPC and also recreating the instances in case of failures or termination.